 Silky smooth, four-ingredient pear sorbet is sweetened with honey and complemented by the bright flavors of Black Girl Magic California Riesling wine.
-Originally published December 2020.
-Last updated July 2022.
+Let's get into this delicious no-churn fruit sorbet recipe!

 What is Sorbet?

 The pears play perfectly with the apricot, tangerine, guava, and pineapple flavor notes in the wine.
 It's a fool-proof recipe that will get your wheels turning about even more delicious combinations.
-You can actually combine just about any fruit with wine to make sorbet at home.
-Don't believe me?
-Peep this boozy red wine sorbet I made with strawberries for reference.
-Depending on the kind of fruit, you might need to soften it first, which is the case with this honey pear Riesling sorbet.

 What You'll Need for this Recipe